-The HEI should issue an invitation to students and recent graduates to speak to the Assessment Panel about their learning experiences.
+The University should provide a light lunch for the panel and the students in a suitable venue.
+The University should issue an invitation to students and recent graduates to speak to the Assessment Panel about their learning experiences.
 The panel ask that a selection of 10-20 student representatives across all years of the programme should attend, including, if possible, recent graduates and students currently undertaking placements.